© Crown copyright 2020

 More information on those benefits which are liable for Class 1 NICs is available in booklet CWG2: Further guide to PAYE and National Insurance contributions.

-If you, as an employer, play some active part in providing the award this will normally constitute an arrangement.
+If you, as an employer, play some active part in providing the award this will normally constitute you having arranged or facilitated the award.
 This may involve you asking the third party to make the award, sharing or underwriting the cost of the award or otherwise helping to provide the award.

-You won’t be regarded as arranging the award where you’re asked by the third party to give them a list of employees.
+You won’t be regarded as arranging or facilitating the award where you’re asked by the third party to give them a list of employees for the third party to provide awards.
 This may happen where third parties run incentive campaigns and they make awards to your employees.

 38. Third party awards liable for Class 1 NICs